oneapi-src/oneDNN/doc/programming_model/data_types.md

 | f16       | not supported

 @note
-  See @dev_guide_int8_computations in the Developer Guide for additional limitations related to int8 arithmetic.
+  See @ref dev_guide_int8_computations in the Developer Guide for additional limitations related to int8 arithmetic.

 @note